 These problems can be resolved by rendering most of the ballet as Drosselmayer’s thoughts rather than Clara’s dream.
 One can easily imagine the composer taking delight in this solution.

 This according to “On meaning in Nutcracker” by Roland John Wiley (Dance research: The journal of the Society for Dance Research III/1 (fall 1984) pp. 3–28).
-Above, Michael Smith as Drosselmayer in the Joffrey Ballet’s production; below, another alternative take on the work.
+Below, another alternative take on the work.